Before starting the manufacturing stage, here are some basic technical points.

 Here are a few tips to help you keep your watch strap in good condition for as long as possible:

-- Do not overdo cleaning
+- Do not overuse cleaning

 How do I repair the damaged edges of my bracelet?